micttyoid/articles/data/recap/2025/5/design-distributed-real-time-system.md

 ### Deployment strategy

 It is mostly deducible.
-For example, blue-green scheme can be obtain by coloring two clusters and enabling only another of them at each update.
+For example, blue-green scheme can be obtained by coloring two clusters and enabling only another of them at each update.